How Minnesota House Republicans ended the DFL’s state government trifecta

 Throughout the year, GOP candidates and organizers encouraged conservatives to embrace early absentee voting.
 Early voting has become a helpful tool for Minnesota political campaigns because they receive data on who has and hasn’t cast their ballots.

 Republicans came just one seat short of winning control of the House.
-Democrats narrowly won a House race in St. Cloud that is now outside the threshold for an automatic recount.
-A Shakopee race that DFL Rep. Brad Tabke led by just 13 votes is headed for a recount.
+Democrats narrowly won a St. Cloud race that is now outside the threshold for an automatic recount.
+Meanwhile, a Shakopee race that DFL Rep. Brad Tabke led by just 13 votes is headed for a recount.

 The GOP will likely target those two seats again in 2026, as well as other districts it lost by less than 1,000 votes.